Kenneth N. Stevens: the vocal tract

 Since the vocal tract walls are soft, energy is lost in the vocal tract, which increases the bandwidth of the formants.

 the nasal cavity

-When the velopharyngeal port opens during the production of certain sounds, such as /n/ and /m/, coupling is introduced due to the naval cavity, which gives the output a nasal quality.
+When the velopharyngeal port opens during the production of certain sounds, such as /n/ and /m/, coupling is introduced due to the nasal cavity, which gives the output a nasal quality.

 Contributions to speech perception

 The quantal theory suggests that the phonological inventory of a language is defined primarily by the acoustic characteristics of each segment, with boundaries specified by the acoustic-articulatory mapping.
 The implication is that phonological segments must have some type of acoustic invariance.
 Blumstein and Stevens demonstrated what appeared to be an invariant relationship between the acoustic spectrum and the perceived sound: by adding energy to the burst spectrum of "pa" at a particular frequency, it is possible to turn it into "ta" or "ka" respectively, depending on the frequency.
 Presence of the extra energy causes perception of the lingual consonant; its absence causes perception of the labial.

 Stevens' recent work has re-structured the theory of acoustic invariance into a shallow hierarchical perceptual model, the model of acoustic landmarks and distinctive features.